-How-to remove chair cane spline is one of the first things you will need to know when restoring a broken cane webbing chair seat.
+How to remove chair cane spline is one of the first things you must know when restoring a broken cane webbing chair seat.
 Use these simple directions to show you how and you’ll be a pro in no time.

-Repairing and replacing sheet cane, machine woven cane, cane webbing or to remove chair spline (as it’s sometimes called), is one of the easiest types of seatweaving techniques to master.
+Repairing and replacing sheet cane, machine woven cane, cane webbing or removing chair spline (as it’s sometimes called), is one of the easiest types of seatweaving techniques to master.
 But one step in the process might cause you great frustration–removing stubborn reed spline from the groove!

 Follow these three simple directions with the step-by-step photos to gain confidence enough to tackle the project yourself!